 Second Grade Curriculum

-Another unique second grade opportunity related to First Holy Communion is a pilgrimage to The Cathedral of the Incarnation (our Bishop’s seat) and The Motherhouse of the Dominican Sisters of Saint Cecilia.
+• Pilgrimage to the Cathedral of the Incarnation and the Motherhouse of the Dominican Sisters of Saint Cecilia.

 Religion